Got To Fish

 Inshore Slam in the Delta

-Lone angler fishing in Venice
+Redfish caught while fishing in Venice

-Redfish caught in LA
+Redfish caught in Venice, Florida

 Redfish caught while fishing in LA